fatou1526/literate-pancake/article.md

 \pagebreak
 ## Generators
-In python, generators are lazy iterators that remain in one state waiting us to ask them the next item of a collection.
-There are generator methods and generator objects.
-A generator is a method that generates a value using the keyword yield.
-In this case, yield keyword replaces the return statement that is commonly used by a lot of python methods.\
+In python, generators are lazy iterators that yield one item of a collection and waiting until the next item is required.
+They are used to control the iteration of a loop by suspending and resuming the process.
+Generators create iterators and iterables.
+Generators can be compiled in two forms: the generator methods and generator expressions.\
+1. Generator methods
+ A generator method is defined as a python method that uses the keyword 'yield' instead of the keyword 'return' that is mostly used by normal python methods.
+In this case, yield keyword replaces the return statement.
+Yielding a value means that the generator method gives the next item of the collection based on its current state and suspends the execution until the following value is needed to resume the process.
+Generator methods are also called suspendable or resumable methods.
+The object yielded by the generator method is called a generator object.
+It is obtained using \_\_next\_\_() method or a for loop.
+Therefore, a generator method is an iterator and a generator object is an iterable.\
 **Example 7**\
 Code:\
 ```python